Conscription in South Korea: Dual citizens

 For dual citizens, or those with multiple citizenships, male South Koreans must choose their citizenship by the time they turn 18, before 31 March of that year.
 If these males choose to revoke their South Korean citizenship, they will not be required to complete their mandatory military service.
 However, if they fail to choose their citizenship by their 18th year, they will be subjected to fulfill their mandatory military service and, for those who wish to maintain their multiple citizenships, an oath not to exert foreign nationality within two years since finishing their military service.
 If males choose to renounce their citizenship by their 18th year, they are ineligible to gain a South Korean work visa (F series) until after they turn 40 years of age.
 It may still be possible to gain an E series visa.

 There have been cases of Koreans abroad (e.g. Korean Americans) being forced to serve in the military, as they were unaware they were actually citizens of South Korea.
 This happens when these people visit South Korea.
 One cause of this is the inadvertent inclusion on the family register.

+Racial minorities

+In 2011, the government dropped race-based requirements for mix-raced Korean nationals conscripted into the armed forces.
+However, there currently is no law allowing non-ethnic Korean citizens conscription into the armed forces.
+All naturalized citizens and citizens not of partial Korean ethnicity have a choice of whether to enlist or not.